aldisonll/twitch-chat/README.md

 # twitch-chat
-### Recreatation of twitch chat using their websocket -- without using any third party library
+### Recreation of twitch chat using their websocket -- without using any third party library

 ### things that I added
 - show mods